Identified initially as Hull #385, USS Hornet (CV-8) was built at the Newport News shipyard in Norfolk, Virginia, beginning in September of 1939.

-Hornet departed Norfolk on March 4, heading for the Panama Canal and then on to Pearl Harbor to help staunch the Japanese threat.
+Hornet departed Norfolk, heading for the Panama Canal and then on to Pearl Harbor to help staunch the Japanese threat.

 Captain Mitscher received a new set of Top Secret orders that would take the brand new ship on a very circuitous route to Pearl Harbor.